 Isaac Asimov probably had more of his writings published than any other person in history with more than 500 books, mostly science fiction and popular science.
 As a child, he was short, fat and uncoordinated and never learned to swim or ride a bike.
 As an adult, he spent an incredible amount of time by himself, reading, collecting data and writing about what he had learned.
-Prolonged sitting is a risk factor for heart attacks.
 The only breaks he took were the result of persistent urging by his family to take a vacation once a year.
 He had neither time nor interest in exercise, gained more weight as he aged, and ate the typical North American diet loaded with meat, fried foods and sugared foods and drinks.
-This unhealthy lifestyle eventually caused him to suffer heart attacks and he eventually died of HIV that he acquired from a blood transfusion given to him during bypass surgery to treat the blocked arteries leading to his heart.
+Prolonged sitting is a major risk factor for heart attacks.
+His unhealthy lifestyle eventually caused him to suffer heart attacks and he died of HIV that he acquired from a blood transfusion given to him during bypass surgery to treat the blocked arteries leading to his heart.

 Early Life and Education

-At age 11, he wrote his first story and at age 15, he was graduated at the top of his high school class.
-Because of the restrictive quota on Jewish students at Columbia at that time, he was turned down by Columbia University and went to Seth Low Junior College in Brooklyn.
+At age 11, Asimov wrote his first story and at age 15, he was graduated at the top of his high school class.
+Because of a restrictive quota on Jewish students in the 1930s, he was turned down by Columbia University, so he went to Seth Low Junior College in Brooklyn.
 While there, at the age of seventeen, he wrote a story called “Cosmic Corkscrew.”
 His wise father told him that if he submitted the story by mail, nobody would read it and it would be rejected.
 Besides, mailing the story would cost twelve cents while round-trip subway fare cost only ten cents.
 With great trepidation, Asimov took the subway to save two cents.
 A secretary took him into the office of John W. Campbell, the editor of Astounding Science Fiction.
 Campbell talked with Isaac for more than an hour and told him that he would read the story.
-Two days later he received his rejected manuscript with recommendations for improvement.
-This encouraged Asimov to keep on writing and by age 19 he had several articles accepted by science fiction magazines.
+Two days later Asimov received his rejected manuscript with recommendations for improvement.
+This encouraged him to keep on writing, and by age 19 he had several articles accepted by science fiction magazines.

-He wanted to become a doctor because, like me, his family was poor and his only contact with a financially-successful person was with the local family doctor.
-However, he was turned down at the medical school and chemistry department at Columbia University, presumably because of their quota system.
+He wanted to become a doctor, probably because, like me, his only contact with a financially-successful person was with the local family doctor.
+He was turned down at the medical school and chemistry department at Columbia University, again presumably because of their Jewish quotas.
 Later he was accepted by the department of biochemistry at Columbia and received a master’s degree in 1941.
 After three years in the army, he returned to Columbia’s chemistry department.
 In 1948, while still a student, he wrote an article about a fictional chemical, “The Endochronic Properties of Resublimated Thiotimoline”.
 As he did not yet have his Ph.D., he was afraid that an article about a chemical that did not exist would upset the faculty and they would not give him his Ph.D.
-At the end of his oral examination to be granted a Ph.D. in chemistry, one examiner asked: “What can you tell us, Mr. Asimov, about the thermodynamic properties of the compound known as thiotimoline”.
-He did not answer the question and was led out of the room.
+At the end of his oral examination to be granted a Ph.D. in chemistry, one examiner asked, “What can you tell us, Mr. Asimov, about the thermodynamic properties of the compound known as thiotimoline?”
+Terrified that this could prevent him from getting his Ph.D., he did not answer the question and was led out of the room.
 After a five-minute wait, he was called back into the examination room and was reintroduced as Dr. Asimov.

 Professor of Chemistry and Famous Writer